RealtyOffer/realty-offer-frontend/src/pages/blog/2021-09-13-sell-a-home.md

 category: consumer
 title: Sell A Home
 date: 2021-09-13T05:58:01.961Z
-description: 'Millions of people choose to buy a new home every year.
-If you are interested in becoming one of these people, you will likely need to get a mortgage. '
+description: "Millions of people choose to buy a new home every year.
+If you are interested in becoming one of these people, you will likely need to get a mortgage. "
 featuredpost: true
 featuredimage: /img/unsplash4.jpg
 tags: